-We provide both limited and full-scope audits of employee benefit plans including defined contribution plans (which include 401(k), 403(b), Profit Sharing Plans), defined benefit plans (Pension plans), and ESOPs (Employee Stock Option Plans).
+We provide both limited and full-scope audits of employee benefit plans including defined contribution plans (which include 401(k), 403(b) and Profit Sharing Plans).

 For more information about the employee benefit plan audit services we provide, contact any of the following employee benefit team members: